December 2, 2021

 The University of New Haven, Department of English and Professor Randall Horton sponsored a public event for us to show the film and take part in a Q&A.

-In addition, we spoke about the film on In Conversation –a student run talk show on the university’s on-site television broadcast network.
+In addition, we went live on In Conversation – a student-run talk show on the university’s on-site television broadcast network to speak about the film and what we hope to accomplish by having created it.
 To watch our In-Conversation segment, click here —

 In- Conversation https://youtu.be/EqBn6Ngi7UY